 Drain the mozzarella and squeeze out as much liquid as you can.
 Pat dry with kitchen paper, then tear into small pieces.

-Drizzle with oil, season with salt and pepper, sprinkle over half the dried rosemary then toss to coat.
+Pop the chunks onto a large baking tray.
+Drizzle with oil, season with salt and pepper, then toss to coat.
 Spread out in a single layer.
 TIP: Use two baking trays if necessary.

-When the oven is hot, roast on the middle shelf until golden, 35-40 mins.
+When the oven is hot, roast on the middle shelf until golden, 30-40 mins.
 Turn halfway through.

 Meanwhile, sandwich each pork steak between two pieces of baking paper or cling film.